CAPDGroup/CAPD/README.md

     cmake ..
     make

-Above commands will build the library only without tests or examples.
-Krak component also will not be built.
-In order to build krak, it is necessary to append `-DBUILD_KRAK=true` option when calling `cmake` command.
-In order to build examples, it is necessary to append `-DBUILD_EXAMPLE_EXECUTABLES=true` option when calling `cmake` command.
+Above commands will build the library only (without tests or examples).
+Krak module also will not be built.

+Options:

+* `-DBUILD_KRAK=true` - builds `krak` graphical user interface  module.
+* `-DBUILD_EXAMPLE_EXECUTABLES=true` - include tests and example programs into build.
 In order to build and launch tests, look into section "Building and executing tests".

 ## Installing the library